Also known as: HPV.

 There are more than 100 types of HPV and symptoms largely depend on the type.
 Many children and adolescents experience no symptoms, but others may have warts that are large or small, raised or flat, or domed or cauliflower shaped on the hands, soles of feet, or around the genitals.
 In some cases, warts are found around the anus.

 HPV infection may lead to an increased risk of cancers of the throat, vulva, vagina, cervix, anus, or penis over time.

 What are human papillomavirus care options?

-A vaccine (2 doses, 6-12 months apart) is recommended for 11- and 12-year-olds (if the adolescent is older than 14 years, three doses are administered) to avoid the risk of cancer related to human papillomavirus later in life.
+A vaccine which includes 2 doses taken 6-12 months apart, is recommended for 11 and 12-year-olds.
+If the adolescent is older than 14 years, three doses are administered to avoid the risk of cancer related to human papillomavirus later in life.
 Condoms or other barrier contraceptives can prevent the spread of the virus.

 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: August 27, 2021 12:46 PM